-4. SPARC-like X-point target results
+4. SPARC-Like X-point Target Results

 For this study a SPARC lower XPT geometry was simulated to verify the modified code and workflow.
-In this geometry the two separatrixes are 0.4 mm apart mapped to the outer midplane, and the XPT simulation was compared to a lower SN with a similar plasma current.
-The XPT grid files were generated using the novel workflow in section 2, whereas the SN input files were generated using the standard CARRE workflow as a benchmark for comparison.
+In this geometry the two separatrixes are 0.4mm apart mapped to the outer midplane, and the XPT simulation was compared to a lower single null (SN) with a similar plasma current.
+The XPT grid files were generated using the novel workflow in Section 2, whereas the SN input files were generated using the standard CARRE workflow as a benchmark for comparison.
 PFC contours for both simulations are based upon those of SPARC, but are modified to allow a wider simulation domain.
 When the relevant input files were obtained, both simulations were run with the same coupled SOLPS-ITER routines.
-Both grids were roughly matched in terms of radial boundaries; the SN extending from -7.4 mm to +1.7 mm from the separatrix at the outer midplane, and the XPT extending from -7.8 mm to +2.0 mm.
+Both grids were roughly matched in terms of radial boundaries; the single null extending from -7.4mm to +1.7mm from the separatrix at the outer midplane, and the XPT extending from -7.8mm to +2.0mm.

 The SN and XPT simulations were pure deuterium simulations without drifts.
-The same input power of 200 kW and approximately the same outer midplane density of $1.15 \times$ 10^{-19} m-3 were used for both simulations.
+The same input power of 200 kW and approximately the same outer midplane density of 1.15E19 m-3 were used for both simulations.
 Note that these values are not representative of SPARC, but have been used to access a regime of modest heat and particle flux (where extensive validation of SOLPS-ITER has been performed) without the need for impurities.
-The transport coefficients were also held constant for both runs, to achieve a ≈ 0.4 mm heat flux fall off width at the X-point mapped to the midplane and a \approx 4 mm density fall off width at the outer midplane.
+The transport coefficients were also held constant for both runs, to achieve a ≈ 0.4 mm heat flux fall off width at the X-point mapped to the midplane and a \approx 4mm density fall off width at the outer midplane.
 Crucially, because no impurities are used and because both grids have similar total flux expansions, there should be little heat flux dissipation in both SN and XPT simulations.
-Moreover, the separation of the separatrixes is relatively large at $\approx 1\lambda_a$, so there should not be significant modification of peak heat fluxes due to the secondary X-point.
+Moreover, the separation of the separatrixes is relatively large at $\approx 1\lambda_q$, so there shouldn't be significant modification of peak heat fluxes due to the secondary x-point.
 As such, the agreement of these simulations can serve as an effective benchmark for the new code changes and workflow.
-Run times before convergence was reached was similar for the two configurations, with the SN taking roughly 7 h and the XPT taking 10 h.
-The higher run time for the XPT is expected due to the higher resolution of grid cells in the outer divertor.